Von Brauners: Eric Von Brauner

 Doug Donovan's real life brother Ron "Red" Donnan played Eric Von Brauner.
 Red was two years younger than his brother Doug, but he was also born on a dairy farm in Stirling, Ontario.
 Red worked for the Royal Canadian Air Force.

 He trained as a professional wrestler with Bert Ruby in Detroit.
 In the late 1950s, he worked in Pacific Northwest Wrestling, where he held the NWA Pacific Northwest Tag Team Championship twice with his brother.
 Red retired from professional wrestling in the late 1960s and joined the fire department in Memphis.
 He later moved to Covington, Georgia.

 Kurt Von Brauner #2

 The second incarnation of Kurt Von Brauner was played by Willy Rutgowsky, who also previously wrestled under the name Kurt Von Stroheim.
 Under the Von Stroheim name, Rutgowsky teamed with the original Kurt Von Brauner, Jimmy Brawner.
 He was also of German heritage, and was interned by the Nazis during World War II before becoming a professional wrestler.
 Rutgowsky died on February 17, 1993.

+Cliff Von Brauner

+Cliff Von Brauner was portrayed by Mike McManus in 1976.
+Little is known of McManus' career due to McManus often wrestling under masks.
+He wrestled as "Bruiser" McManus and was a journeyman wrestler.
+He made appearances as Inferno #3 as early as 1967 for NWA Mid-America and was part of the Infernos team from 1975-1976 in NWA Hollywood Wrestling and in New Japan Pro Wrestling.
+He later became "Cliff Von Brauner" for NWA Hollywood Wrestling in 1976 and teamed up with Curtis Smith as, "The Challengers.